bcit-ci/CodeIgniter/user_guide_src/source/helpers/file_helper.rst

 		$models_info = get_dir_file_info(APPPATH.'models/');

 .. function:: get_file_info($file[, $returned_values = array('name', 'server_path', 'size', 'date')])

 	:param	string	$file: File path
 	:param	array	$returned_values: What type of info to return
-	:returns:	array or FALSE on failure
+	:returns:	An array containing info on the specified file or FALSE on failure
+	:rtype:	array

 	Given a file and path, returns (optionally) the *name*, *path*, *size* and *date modified* information attributes for a file.
 Second parameter allows you to explicitly declare what